urbica/react-map-gl/docs/props.md

 Mapbox GL Layer as Immutable object

+## layer

+Mapbox GL Custom Layer instance

+## before

+The id of an existing layer to insert the new layer before.

 ## before

 The id of an existing layer to insert the new layer before.